alessio29/savagebot/README.md

 In case you like this bot so much - you can support development via Patreon: https://www.patreon.com/savagebot

 ## Installation
-Click on the following link and authorize bot on your server: https://discordapp.com/oauth2/authorize?&client_id=448952545784758303&scope=bot&permissions=0
+Click on this link and [authorize bot on your server](https://discordapp.com/oauth2/authorize?&client_id=448952545784758303&scope=bot&permissions=0)

 To know whether the bot is alive:
 ```